aimms/function-reference/elementary-computational-operations/string-manipulation-functions/findreplacestrings.rst

 ---------

     *SearchString*
-        The string in which you want to find the substring *key*.
+        The string in which you want to find the substring *Key*.

     *Key*
         The substring to search for.